"I am like the most self-critical person... deep down it's like, it's a mess."

 The armor that did work was building.

 Garry left Microsoft to become the tenth employee at Peter Thiel's Palantir Technologies.
-He wasn't just an engineer there.
-He was designer, product manager, and engineering manager.
-He designed Palantir's logo, the one meant to capture human intelligence: a head poring over a book.
+He wasn't just an engineer there — he was designer, product manager, and engineering manager.
+He sweated five iterations on Palantir's logo, a head poring over a book, meant to capture human intelligence.

-That design instinct carried into how he evaluates founders.
+That design instinct later shaped how he evaluates founders.
 Most investors read traction and revenue curves.
 Tan reads clarity — the compression of a complex idea into something a person can hold in one take.
-Can you show what this product does in a single interaction?
-Can you explain who it's for without a slide deck?
-It filters for the same quality he sweated over five iterations on a logo: understanding that fits.
+It's the same quality he sweated onto that logo: understanding that fits.

 In 2008, he co-founded Posterous, a blogging platform.
-Twitter acquired it in 2012 for $20 million.
-Not a world-changing exit, but enough to prove he could build something from nothing and sell it.
+Twitter acquired it in 2012 for $20 million, essentially as a talent grab, and shut the service down in 2013.

-By then he was already at Y Combinator.
-He'd joined in 2011 as a designer in residence, quickly became a partner.
-He built the Bookface applicant platform.
-He built the Demo Day website.
-And in 2012, he did something that would define his financial legacy more than anything else.
+He'd joined Y Combinator in 2011 as a designer in residence, quickly became a partner, built the Bookface applicant platform and the Demo Day website.
+And in 2012, he did the thing that would define his financial legacy more than anything else.

 The Coinbase Bet That Made Garry a Legend